 Solutions that support contextual learning will produce the biggest returns for companies that are investing in new technology.

-The future workplace is a digital workplace.
+is a digital workplace.
 Make sure your employees have all of the support they need to use digital tools effectively.